CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Data Set

 We split our data set into three subsets, one for training (70 scans), one for validation (15 scans), and one for testing (15 scans).
 We report the number of slices in each subset in Table~\ref{tab_dataset}.
-Our data set is stored as anonymized raw DICOM files and can be freely downloaded from \url{https://github.com/ristea/cycle-transformer.git}.
+Our data set is stored as anonymized raw DICOM files and can be freely downloaded from \url{https://github.com/ristea/cycle-transformer}.
+To the best of our knowledge, Coltea-Lung-CT-100W is the only publicly available data set of triphasic lung CT scans.